samuraisam/pyapns/README.md

   <li>Simplified feedback interface</li>
 </ul>

 pyapns is an APNS provider that you install on your server and access through XML-RPC.
 To install you will need Python, [Twisted](http://pypi.python.org/pypi/Twisted) and [pyOpenSSL](http://pypi.python.org/pypi/pyOpenSSL).
 It's also recommended to install [python-epoll](http://pypi.python.org/pypi/python-epoll/) for best performance (if epoll is not available, like on Mac OS X, you may want to use another library, like [py-kqueue](http://pypi.python.org/pypi/py-kqueue/2.0.1)).
-If you like easy_install try:
+If you like easy_install try (it should take care of the dependancies for you):

-    $ sudo easy_install twisted
-    $ sudo easy_install pyOpenSSL # ... omit these two if already installed
     $ sudo easy_install pyapns

 pyapns is a service that runs persistently on your machine.
 To start it:

-    $ twistd web --class=pyapns.server.APNSServer --port=7077 --reactor=epoll
+    $ twistd -r epoll web --class=pyapns.server.APNSServer --port=7077

-This will create a `twistd.pid` file in your current directory that can be used to kill the process.
+This will create a `twistd.pid` file in your current directory that can be used to kill the process. `twistd` is a launcher used for running network persistent network applications.
+It takes many more options that can be found by running `man twistd` or using a [web man page](http://linux.die.net/man/1/twistd).

 To get started right away, use the included client: